Stack logo

 Finally, given the firstWaitingPosition, lastWaitingPosition and the current session’s position the client can easily compute its position in the waiting line and how many users in total are waiting.

-diagram of the information clients receive
+diagram of the information clients receivediagram of the information clients receive

 A careful reader such as yourself might spot a little issue with this increment-based approach to estimating the position in the waiting line.
 What if some people give up and leave while they’re still waiting?